adetorojeremiahfadesayo/Uniproof/README.md

 - Expand donor dashboards and multi-pool reporting
 - Prepare mainnet deployment once the proof system and issuer controls are production-ready

-## License

-No open-source license has been declared yet.
-This repository is provided for hackathon judging and project review.